hythamsa/Arista/README.md

 Username and password are entered on the command line without necessity of modifying script. getpass() used to prevent password echo to terminal.

 # show-version (Python 2.7.x)
 Retrieves versioning information for a host or multiple hosts.
-The script allows you to select whether output is to be displayed in the terminal or output to a CSV file if number of hosts is > 5.
+The script allows you to select whether output is to be displayed in the terminal or output to a CSV file that I recommend that you use if # of hosts is > 5.
 Up to you.
 The script returns the following values:

 - Switch ID
 - Serial Number